ablamroy/SMART_IRRIGATION_AICTE_SHELL_INTERNSHIP/README.md

 # SMART_IRRIGATION_AICTE_SHELL_INTERNSHIP
-This is an AICTE Shell Internship code
+This is an AICTE Shell Internship Code Cycle 2